DanBuchan/profile_drift/README.md

 ### Drift experiment

 Take the dbs we created in distance experiment.
-From the seed sequence pick a first sequence n steps away then another n steps away and so on.
+Take the distanceX_membership.csv from the distance experiment and select sequences n distnace away so they are on the search path.
 So each of those generate 500 sequences that are 1 step apart (a denser region).
 Then make paired databases with the first pick and the ones further and further away.
 Rerun the run_blasts.py and plot the results and see what happens.

 ### create_family.py